Gemlab.UK Gemmological Spectroscopy COLOUR FILTERSand Education

 2) Some filters used in gem testing may consist of several overlapping components.
 You may be surprised therefore to discover those colours which are absorbed and those that are transmitted in the spectrum of these filters.

 3) The human eye and brain cannot predetermine what exact colour will result from a visible spectrum or vice versa.

 To view the filters and their spectra go to COLOUR FILTERS in the right hand column in the DATABASE

 Each filter and it's spectrum is described in detail.
 For information on their use and the colour responses of particular gemstones consult the instructions which usually accompanies the filters from the supplier.

-Many filters listed in the COLOUR FILTER DATABASE and others used for gemmological purposes are available from Hanneman Gemological Instruments in the U.S.A.
+Many filters listed in the COLOUR FILTER DATABASE and others used for gemmological purposes were supplied by Hanneman Gemological Instruments in the U.S.A.

-I am grateful for the collaboration with Dr. W. Hanneman and Alan Hodgkinson and their permission to photograph the filters and their absorption spectra.
+I am grateful for the collaboration with the late Dr. W. Hanneman and Alan Hodgkinson and their permission to photograph the filters and their absorption spectra.

 Copyright John S. Harris - from the year 2000 to the current date.